fauder/Graphics-Framework/README.md

 - [JetBrains Mono](https://www.jetbrains.com/lp/mono/) is used as the font for ImGui.
 - [Font Awesome](https://github.com/FortAwesome/Font-Awesome) is used as the icon font for ImGui.
 - [IconFontCppHeaders](https://github.com/juliettef/IconFontCppHeaders) is used for accessing icons in icon fonts via simple C++ headers.
+- [Google Fonts' Archivo Black](https://fonts.google.com/specimen/Archivo+Black) is used for the text in the banner image.

 ## License